What We’re Looking For?

-What are the qualifications to become a Direct Support Professional?
+What are the qualifications to become an Engagement & Opportunities Professional?

 A high school diploma or GED, one year of experience working directly with adults in a group, community, educational, or institutional setting and at least 18 years of age.